Technik-YVWW/ocm-deploy/README.md

 # deploycode_inotify_ansible

-Quellcode automatisch über inotify und Ansible auf Anderen Geräten Deployen
+Deploy Code automatic over inotify and Ansible to Other Servers/Devices, etc

-* Vorrausetzungen, installiert:
+* Requirements, installed:
   * GNU find
-  * yq [NICHT jq! das ist für json, yq ist yaml]
+  * yq [NOT jq! this for json, yq is yaml]
   * intoifywait
   * ansible